East Africa Protectorate

-East Africa Protectorate (also known as British East Africa) was an area in the African Great Lakes occupying roughly the same terrain as present-day Kenya from the Indian Ocean inland to the border with Uganda in the west.
-Controlled by Britain in the late 19th century, it grew out of British commercial interests in the area in the 1880s and remained a protectorate until 1920 when it became the Colony of Kenya, save for an independent 10 mi coastal strip that became the Kenya Protectorate.
+East Africa Protectorate (also known as British East Africa) was a British protectorate in the African Great Lakes, occupying roughly the same area as present-day Kenya, from the Indian Ocean inland to the border with Uganda in the west.
+Controlled by the United Kingdom in the late 19th century, it grew out of British commercial interests in the area in the 1880s and remained a protectorate until 1920 when it became the Colony of Kenya, save for an independent 10 mi coastal strip that became the Kenya Protectorate.

 Administration

-European missionaries began settling in the area from Mombasa to Mount Kilimanjaro in the 1840s, nominally under the protection of the Sultanate of Zanzibar.
+European Christian missionaries began settling in the area from Mombasa to Mount Kilimanjaro in the 1840s, nominally under the protection of the Sultanate of Zanzibar.
 In 1886, the British government encouraged William Mackinnon, who already had an agreement with the Sultan and whose shipping company traded extensively in the African Great Lakes, to establish British influence in the region.
 He formed a British East Africa Association which led to the Imperial British East Africa Company being chartered in 1888 and given the original grant to administer the dependency.
 It administered about 150 mi of coastline stretching from the Jubba River via Mombasa to German East Africa which were leased from the Sultan.
 The British "sphere of influence", agreed at the Berlin Conference of 1885, extended up the coast and inland across the future Kenya.
 Mombasa was the administrative centre at this time.

 However, the company began to fail, and on 1 July 1895, the British government proclaimed a protectorate, the administration being transferred to the Foreign Office.
 In 1902, administration was again transferred to the Colonial Office.
 In 1897 Hugh Cholmondeley, the pioneer of white settlement, arrived in the Kenya highlands, which was then part of the Protectorate.
 Lord Delamere was impressed by the agricultural possibilities of the area.
-In 1902, the boundaries of the Protectorate were extended to include what was previously the Eastern Province of Uganda.
+In 1902, the boundaries of the protectorate were extended to include what was previously the Eastern Province of Uganda.
 Also, in 1902, the East Africa Syndicate received a grant of 500 sqmi to promote white settlement in the Highlands.
 Lord Delamere now commenced extensive farming operations, and in 1905, when a large number of new settlers arrived from England and South Africa, the Protectorate was transferred from the authority of the Foreign Office to that of the Colonial Office.
 The capital was shifted from Mombasa to Nairobi in 1905.
-A regular Government and Legislature were constituted by Order in Council in 1906.
-This constituted the administrator a governor and provided for legislative and executive councils.
+A regular government and legislature were constituted by Order in Council in 1906.
+This constituted the administrator, known as a governor, and provided for legislative and executive councils.
 Lieutenant Colonel J. Hayes Sadler was the first governor and commander in chief.
-There were occasional troubles with local tribes but the country was opened up by the Government and the colonists with little bloodshed.
+There were occasional troubles with local tribes, but the country was opened up by the government and the colonists with little bloodshed.
 After the First World War, more farmers arrived from England and South Africa, and by 1919 the European population was estimated at 9,000 settlers.